TahirAlauddin/Emoji-Mood-Tracker/contributions.md

 - Maximum line length is 120 characters.
 - Use meaningful variable and function names.

+## CSS Conventions

+- Use Tailwind CSS utility classes for styling.
+- Follow a mobile-first approach.
+- Use semantic HTML elements for better structure and SEO.
+- Maintain a consistent color scheme throughout the application.
+- Use custom CSS classes sparingly, prefer Tailwind utilities when possible.
+- When custom CSS is necessary, use BEM (Block Element Modifier) naming convention.

 ## Testing

 - Write unit tests for new features and bug fixes.